grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 ### **In order to** see what numbers I am currently operating on, **As a** tax payer, **I want** the calculator to display the values I enter

-**Johnny:** Let us begin with the case raised by Benjamin.
+**Johnny:** Let's begin with the case raised by Benjamin.
 What should happen when I input “0" multiple times after I have only “0" on the display?